simonrho/jcnr-in-server/README.md

 **Note:** Our installation scripts and steps are primarily tailored for Ubuntu server 22.04.
 However, they have also been tested on Ubuntu 20.04 and 18.04.

+## Tested JCNR Versions
+Our jcnr server installation has been successfully tested and is compatible with the following JCNR versions:

+- JCNR 23.2
+  - File: Juniper_Cloud_Native_Router_23.2.tgz
+- JCNR 23.3
+  - File: Juniper_Cloud_Native_Router_23.3-183.tar.gz

+This list will be updated as more versions are validated.
+It's recommended to use these specified versions for optimal performance.

 ## Configuration File
 Before starting the installation, you can optionally configure some of the setup parameters by updating the `settings` file.
 Below are the available settings: